yochaigal/cairn/wip/2e/setting-seeds.md

 ### Topography

-- Draw a line around groups of 2-6 POIs, dividing the map into at least two "bands," or sections.
+- Draw a line around groups of 2-6 POIs, dividing the map into at least two sections.
-- Roll on the [Terrain](#terrain) table below for each band, noting the results in the map.
+- Roll on the [Terrain](#terrain) table below for each section, noting the results in the map.

 Answer the following questions:
-- How does the region's dominant terrain effect the people that live here?
+- How does the region's terrain effect the people that live here?
-- What would draw people here?
-What would keep them here?
+- What would draw people to this region?
+What keeps them there?

 #### Terrain